There’s much buzz surrounding yoga these days.

-Or maybe your friends have started practicing yoga but you’re not sure how to get started?
+Or maybe your friends have started doing yoga but you’re not sure how to get started.

-Whether you’re hoping to relieve some stress so you sleep a bit better or want to improve some of your flexibility, yoga can help with that.
+Whether you’re hoping to relieve some stress so you sleep better or want to improve some of your flexibility, yoga can help with that.

-Yoga can be integrated into physical therapy routines, as well as your daily mindfulness routine.
+You can integrate yoga into your physical therapy exercises, as well as your daily mindfulness routine.

 Why is this one type of exercise good for so many different aspects of health?